Clinic Services & Fees

 Language and Literacy Project

 Specialized individual and group services are provided during the fall and spring semesters for individuals with communication or swallowing challenges resulting from a stroke or brain injury.
-These services include family education, individual assessment and interventions, and group treatment for conversation and reading.
+These services include family education, individual assessment and interventions, and group treatment for conversation, reading, and other areas of communication/social interaction.

-During the summer semester the Summer Aphasia Group focuses on daily life application opportunities.
-The group meets three times per week for group and individual interactions.
+Each semester the Adult Neuro Communication Group focuses on daily life application opportunities.
+The group meets two times per week for group and individual interactions.
 Functional communication for conversation, reading for life skills and enjoyment, and internet based communication are addressed.
+Please contact the UL Lafayette Speech, Language, and Hearing Clinic for more information and for a sliding scale fee application.

-Group Interactions are also offered as part of a partnership with the Aphasia Center of Acadiana.
+Group Interactions (e.g., Book Groups, etc) are also offered as part of a partnership with the Aphasia Center of Acadiana.
+Contact Mrs. Ashley Kidd for more information.

 Stuttering and Fluency Clinics

-The Stuttering and Fluency clinics are under the direction of Board Certified Fluency Specialists (only 159 specialists across the United States).
+The Stuttering and Fluency clinics are under the direction of Mrs. Anne Williams, an ASHA Board Certified Fluency Specialist (only 159 specialists across the United States).
 These clinics promote complete and successful communication for those who stutter based on current scientific evidence.
 In addition to traditional stuttering therapies, local self-help groups for children and adults meet on the second Monday of each month in association with the National Stuttering Association.
-For more information on meeting times, contact Mrs. Anne Williams.
+For more information on meeting times, contact Dr. Anne Williams.
 During the summer, intensive programs are run for both young children and adolescents that also incorporate education of parents and other family members.

 Early Language/Communication Preschool